dickyw71/roguelike-game/README.md

-the game should procedurally generate a dungeon containing multiple rooms which in turn contain enemies, weapons, player, health items etc.
+the game should procedurally generate a dungeon containing multiple contented rooms which in turn contain enemies, weapons, player, health items etc.